nikhil2004-blip/giti/README.md

 ## Publishing

-If you are publishing the package yourself:
+If you are publishing the package yourself, the npm package name is `gitnik` and the CLI command stays `giti`:

 ```bash
 git add .